Morristown, New Jersey: Gilded Age of Morristown

 Starting in the mid-1800s, Morristown became a popular summer retreat for some of New York City's wealthiest residents.
 From the 1870s onwards, immense estates were built up along once rural thoroughfares; Madison Avenue, which runs along Morristown and Madison, New Jersey, became known as "the street of the 100 millionaires" due to the sheer extravagance of the houses that were constructed.

 Between 1880 and 1929, the Gilded Age of Morristown occurred, when dozens of "millionaires with large fortunes built their estates" in Morristown and Morris Township.

 In the 1880 United States census, the town had 5,418 residents, which grew to 8,156 in 1890.

 In 1889, Christian charity organization Market Street Mission was established on 9 Market Street beside the Morristown Green in response to the large number of saloons on Market Street.
 Beginning on March 18, 1889, the Mission hosted nightly meetings to aid and convert those with alcoholism, opioid use, and homelessness.
 As of 2022, the organization continues to operate a homeless shelter, meals, and emergency services, along with men's drug addiction recovery groups, community counseling, a chapel, and a thrift store.

 Morris Township describes the influx of millionaires to the area:By 1896, an estimated 54 millionaires lived in the Morristown area, with a total wealth of $289,000,000, which [circa 2009] would be worth billions of dollars.
-Six years later in 1902, there were at least 91 millionaires.This included New York warehouse and grain broker Charles Grant Foster, who bought the farm estate and mansion of Union Army general Joseph Warren Revere in 1881.
+Six years later in 1902, there were at least 91 millionaires.

+Morristown became the home of men and women whose concentrated wealth totaled nearly $300,000,000 at the turn of the century.
+This included New York warehouse and grain broker Charles Grant Foster, who bought the farm estate and mansion of Union Army general Joseph Warren Revere in 1881.
 This became Fosterfields, a Jersey cow farm.
 It was later managed by Caroline Rose Foster, though most of its herd was sold in a 1927 auction.
 In 1979 it was donated to the Morris County Park Commission.
 The site currently houses a living history museum and Revere's historic house.

 In 1902, the New York Herald described Morristown as "the Millionaire City of the Nation."
 The Herald claimed it "contains the richest and least known colony of wealthy people in the world."
 It identified 45 millionaires (15 of whom were worth over $10 million) who had purchased country homes in Morristown to avoid "lavish display" and seek "freedom from notoriety."
 The newspaper named some of them including lawyer George Griswold Frelinghuysen, carpet-making heir Eugene Higgins, banker Otto Hermann Kahn, Luther Kountze, and Louis A. Thebaud.